dtim-upc/spark/README.md

 ```

 By default, we just show candidates attributes that performs a High and Good quality joins.
 If you want to explore Moderate and Poor results, the discovery function have the boolean parameters `showModerate` and `showPoor`.
 Once enable, the discovery only show results for the specified quality.

-##  Demo
+## Demo (Jupyter Notebook)

 Check out the [demo project](http://34.89.14.170:8000/notebooks/NextiaJD_demo.ipynb) for a quick example of how NextiaJD works.
-The password for the notebook is `password`
+The password for the notebook is `password`.

-## Experiments Reproducibility
+## Reproducibility of Experiments

-We performed differents experiments to evaluate nextiaJD.
-More information about it can be found [here](https://github.com/dtim-upc/NextiaJD/tree/nextiajd_v3.0.1/sql/nextiajd/experiments#experiments-reproducibility)
+We performed differents experiments to evaluate the predictive performance and efficiency of NextiaJD.
+In the spirit of open research and experimental reproducibility, we provide detailed information on how to reproduce them.
+More information about it can be found [here](https://github.com/dtim-upc/NextiaJD/tree/nextiajd_v3.0.1/sql/nextiajd/experiments#experiments-reproducibility).